 The form will specifically ask you when applying through your government’s immigration page, “is the full extent of your history of legal violations limited solely to minor traffic offenses that did not result in your arrest and/or conviction?”

-If your response is yes, then feel free to start on your ETSA form Here.
+If your response is yes, then feel free to start on your ESTA form here.

 If you cannot answer yes to that question, you will require a full-blown visa to enter the US (let alone Las Vegas!)

-If ETSA Doesn’t Apply You’ll Need a Visa
+If ESTA Doesn’t Apply You’ll Need a Visa

-If you’re certain your crime is above the statutory law, you will in probability need a visa.
-It is better to be honest and hope the Consular agent is in a pleasant mood and thinks very little of your crimes.
+If you’re certain your crime is above the statutory law, you will, in probability, need a visa.
+It is better to be honest and hope the Consular agent is in a pleasant mood and has very little concern regarding your criminal record.

-If your crime is more serious, you’ll require either the B-1 or B-2 Visa.
-The forms you’ll need for these visas are:
+If your crime was more serious, you’ll require either a B-1 or B-2 Visa.
+The forms you’ll need for these visas are as follows:

 - The DS-156 Form

-- Your Passport Valid for at least 6 months after your return from Vegas
+- Your Passport must be valid for at least 6 months after your return from Vegas

 - A Passport style photo